pkhuong/Napa-FFT/README.md

 Napa-FFT generates a fairly large function at compile-time; it may take a long while to compile `interface.lisp` (the `(fill-vectors 8)` form), or even exhaust the heap on small machines.
-Lowering the value passed to `fill-vector` to 4 should yield a sufficiently simpler function.
+Lowering the value passed to `fill-vector` to 6 (or 4 in very resource-constrained environment) should yield a sufficiently simpler function.

 Normal FFT functions
 --------------------